Sooma-hey/Python/README.md

 # Python
-this is a simple game: stone paper scisor
+this is a simple game: stone paper scissors
 I import tkinter module.